EqanAzmi/Slide-Share-Downloader-free/replit.md

 The application runs on port 5000 with the command: `python app.py`

 ## Recent Changes
+- 2025-11-28: Complete SEO optimization with canonical tags and comprehensive internal linking hub
+  - Added hardcoded canonical tags with domain slidesharedownloaderfree.com across all pages (homepage, blog, legal pages, articles)
+  - Created "Explore More" section on homepage linking to entire website
+  - Homepage now links to: Blog, Download Guide, Terms, Privacy, DMCA, Disclaimer, Sitemap, Robots.txt, How It Works, FAQ
+  - All canonical tags use production domain for SEO consistency
+  - Added SEO & Crawlers footer section with Sitemap and Robots.txt links
 - 2025-11-27: Enhanced content quality and added comprehensive internal linking
   - Added internal links from homepage to blog, legal pages, and FAQ sections
   - Improved content flow with contextual call-to-actions (CTAs)